blackaceatzworg/poli307/syllabus.md

 _What is the role of science in environmental policy?
 How are risks understood by experts and the public?_

 * Rosenbaum, Walter A. 2014.
 "Common Policy Challenges: Risk Assessment and Environmental Justice", __Chapter 4__ in _Environmental Politics and Policy_.
 CQ Press, Washington D.C.
 9th Ed., pgs.
 129--159 on [OAKS](https://lms.cofc.edu/)

+* Rosenbaum, Walter A. 2013.
+"Science, Politics, and Policy at the EPA", __Chapter 7__ in _Environmental Policy: New Directions for the 21st Century_. eds.
+Michael E. Kraft and Norman J. Vig.
+CQ Press, Washington D.C.
+8th Ed., pgs.
+158--187 on [OAKS](https://lms.cofc.edu/)

 * Kasperson, Roger E., Ortwin Renn, Paul Slovic, Halina S. Brown, Jacque Emel, Robert Goble, Jeanne X. Kasperson, and Samuel Ratick.
 1988. ["The Social Amplification of Risk: A Conceptual Framework."](http://onlinelibrary.wiley.com/doi/10.1111/j.1539-6924.1988.tb01168.x/abstract) _Risk Analysis_ 8(2): 177–87.